On a generalization of affinoid varieties: Dagger affinoid spaces

-between the category of $k$-dagger affinoid spaces and the category of wide $k$-affinoid germs of analytic spaces of Berkovich and moreover the map which associate to a $k$-dagger affinoid space its corresponding analytic germ induces an homeomorphisms of underlying topological spaces. \begin{proof} As already noted so far, any daggger affinoid algebra $A$ can be presented as a direct limit
+between the category of $k$-dagger affinoid spaces and the category of wide $k$-affinoid germs of analytic spaces of Berkovich.
+Moreover, the functor which associates to a $k$-dagger affinoid space its corresponding analytic germ induces a homeomorphism of underlying topological spaces. \end{thm} \begin{proof} Any dagger affinoid algebra $A$ can be presented as a direct limit

-with $A_{\rho'}$ strict.
-With this fact and the previous proposition, the theorem follows easily. \end{proof} \end{thm}
+with $A_{\rho'}$ strict $k$-dagger affinoid algebras.
+So, one can associate a wide $k$-affinoid germ of Berkovich analytic space and vice versa to a dagger affinoid algebra.
+Any morphism of dagger affinoid algebras

+is given by a system of morphism, as we have already discussed in the proof of proposition \ref{prop:non_strict_bounded_morphism}.
+By definition, a morphism of germs of Berkovich analytic spaces is precisely a morphism of the systems of its neighborhoods, or, using language of appendix \ref{pro_appendix}, is a morphism of pro-analytic spaces.
+Therefore, we obtain the required equivalence of categories.
+The claim about the homeomorphism of the underlying topological spaces follows directly from the analogous claim of \ref{prop_strict_germs}. \end{proof}